 Although there are some inaccuracies in the predictive power of this model, it is generally able to produce results that are within reason.
 There are a few ways to improve this.
 First, the model could be split into two models – one for the linear degrees of freedom and one for the rotational degrees of freedom.
-It is possible that the curve shape of the rollRAOs does not fit cleanly into the exponential equation provided, which would also explain the errors seen in Table 2.
+It is possible that the curve shape of the surge and sway RAOs does not fit cleanly into the exponential equation provided, which would also explain the errors seen in Table 2.
 If a better general equation was found for these degrees of freedom, a new model could be trained to find parameters and the results may be more accurate.

 Additionally, a larger dataset could be collected.
 With more data, the neural network has more ability to learn the correlations between the input and output parameters, which increases the accuracy.
 This could possibly increase the R-Squared score from Figure 6.

 Figure 7: RPD Error Variation with Waterplane Area.
 There is no clear correlation between barge size and accuracy of the model.
-Wave heading is depicted as well, and shows that at 0, 90, and 180 degrees the model is less accurate.
+Wave heading is depicted as well, and shows that at 0, 90, and 180 degrees the model has a much higher RPD error.

 Figure 8: RPD Error Variation for Degrees of Freedom with Wave Heading.
 Again, at 0, 90, and 180 degrees three of the six degrees of freedom have high error.
 These three correspond to the directions where the actual response is zero.